Here you can find the answers to some frequently asked questions. Please contact us if your question is not answered here.

 - The Orwell Prize for Exposing Britain’s Social Evils

 For books, entries must be submitted by the publisher.
-In 2022, publishers can submit up to five books, and may recommend a further three for the judges to call in.
+In 2022, publishers can submit up to five books.

 For journalism, someone involved in the creation of the work must be responsible for entering it.
 This may be the author, journalist publisher, agent, editor or a representative.